iftialmin10/finance-app/design/implementation.md

    - Currency symbol preview

 2. **Initialize Settings with Base Currency**
-   - Save selected currency to `settings.json` as `defaultCurrency`
-   - Create initial `currencies.csv` with base currency entry (ratio 1.0)
+   - Persist selected currency in database as the profile's base currency (`currencies` with `is_base=true`, ratio 1.0)
-   - Set current month's exchange rate for base currency
+   - Set current month's exchange rate for base currency (1.0)
    - Store in AppContext for global access

 3. **Update Currency Management UI**